10 Sachin Tendulkar

 • Sachin Tendulkar was charged with on-field ball tampering by Mike Denness during the India tour of South Africa, and as a result, he was suspended for a test and fined 75% of his match money.

-• Dravid’s decision to end the inning when Sachin Tendulkar was close to scoring a double-hundred was disappointing to him.
+• Dravid’s decision to end the inning when Tendulkar was close to scoring a double-hundred disappointed him.

 • Later, Dravid was accused of doing it and interrogated about it.

-• Sachin Tendulkar was charged with altering his testimony in 2008 in response to the MONKEYGATE Scandal.
+• Sachin was charged with altering his testimony in 2008 in response to the MONKEYGATE Scandal.

 Aqeel Ahmad